 b.3.
 Registered Nurse (RN) staffing on-site 24 hours per day, 7 days per week (24/7 coverage).
 Costs of RN staffing are determined using three full-time equivalent (FTE) salaries with benefits; training and on-going education; and an additional amount to assure a 24/7 coverage during vacations and other leave times.

+b.4.
+Director of Nursing staffing on-site or available 24 hours per day, 7 days per week (24/7 coverage).
+Cost of full-time staffing are determined using three full-time equivalents (FTE) salaries with benefits; training and on-going education; and an additional amount to assure a 24/7 coverage during vacations and other leave times.
+Position assumes at a minimum a licensed register nurse.

 c.
 Provider Reimbursement